apparebit/demicode/README.md

 ## Versions

+  - **v0.6.0** (2023/09/05) Fix handling of emoji data for early versions of Unicode.
+Suppress blot for unassigned code points or sequences that are more than one grapheme cluster; add explanatory note.
   - **v0.5.0** (2023/09/04) Optimize range-based Unicode data for space and bisection speed.
 Improve built-in selections of graphemes; notably, the Unicode version oracle now displays exactly one emoji per detectable Unicode